svalevka/ec2-restart-manager/README.md

      - The logout URL includes a `post_logout_redirect_uri` parameter that points to the root URL of the application (dynamically generated based on the request’s `Host` header).
      - After Azure AD clears its session, it redirects the user back to the application’s root URL, where they are now logged out.

-### Summary

-- **Login**: Azure AD authentication establishes a session ID stored server-side, with a `session_id` cookie used to track the session client-side.
-- **Logout**: Both the server-side session and Azure AD session are cleared, ensuring the user must fully reauthenticate to log back in.

 ## Permissions
 App needs to be run with AWS permissions to
 * Read S3 inventory bucket in 'config/config.yml'